santiago-sanitation-systems/Santiago.jl/README.md

 # Usage

-Note, starting Julia with multiple threads may speed up the execution through parallelization.
+Some functions of `SanitationSystemMassFlow` are parallelized.
+To use this feature start Julia with multiple threads.

 ## Minimal Example